-The standard kitten course is Versifel (this includes leukaemia) This is given at 9weeks onwards, with the second injection 3 weeks later.
+The standard kitten course (this includes leukaemia) This is given at 9weeks onwards, with the second injection 3 weeks later.
 Leukaemia virus is far more prevalent than feline enteritis, but still people are reluctant to vaccinate!
 The Nobivac Bb vaccine is also recommended for catteries, multi-cat households and breeders.
 It is an intranasal vaccine, much like the dog KC vaccination, it must be given 2 weeks prior to exposure, and lasts 12 months.
-Cats are boostered annually, again with Versifel.
+Cats are boostered annually, again.

 Rabbits should be vaccinated against myxomatosis and viral haemorrhagic disease.

 They are both given to rabbits over 6 weeks old, and require 6 monthly or annual boosters, depending on the rabbit population in the area.(annually usually will suffice).
 As new strains of RHD have broken out in the UK this year we endeavour to source this specific new vaccine whenever requested.

 VACCICHECK is a simple affordable titre test to check your dog or cat’s response to their vaccination.
 From the results of your pet’s blood test, we can easily determine whether that individual requires re vaccination or whether their antibody levels against these diseases are still at a safe level, thus meaning we can avoid over vaccinating.

 We are very aware of local reports of vaccinated dogs having serious vaccine breakdowns which is why VACCICHECK is ideal for owners concerned about over vaccination, but wanting to know their pet has sufficient cover if challenged with these diseases.

 We can get results usually within hours and the test costs £33.60 per animal

 Owners can book now for a VACCICHECK appointment and discuss any queries they may have with regards to vaccination with a vet during their appointment.

 CLICK HERE for our Puppy & Kitten packages